microchip-pic-avr-examples/avr128da48-cnano-led-blink-pwm-mcc/README.md

 <br><img src="images/AVR-DA_led_blink_pwm.gif" width="500">

 ## Summary
-The demo shows shows how to generate a PWM signal using Timer/Counter Type A (TCA).
+The demo shows how to generate a PWM signal using Timer/Counter Type A (TCA).
 The output of the TCA is connected to the on-board LED of the AVR128DA48 Curiosity Nano board and a waveform signal is generated.